 Legendary investor Warren Buffett advises to be fearful when others are greedy, and be greedy when others are fearful.
 One way we can try to measure the level of fear in a given stock is through a technical analysis indicator called the Relative Strength Index, or RSI, which measures momentum on a scale of zero to 100.
 A stock is considered to be oversold if the RSI reading falls below 30.

-According to the ETF Finder at ETF Channel, LII makes up 3.61% of the First Trust Materials AlphaDEX Fund ETF (Symbol: FXZ) which is trading up by about 0.2% on the day Friday.
+According to the ETF Finder at ETF Channel, LII makes up 3.32% of the First Trust Materials AlphaDEX Fund ETF (Symbol: FXZ) which is trading lower by about 2.1% on the day Friday.